Kruemmelspalter/FileSpider/README.md

 Documents consist of a main file and optionally different assets like images.
 For example:

-- a markdown document
+- a Markdown document
-- an html document with audio files embedded
+- an HTML document with audio files embedded
 - a LaTeX document split into multiple other tex files and also images
 - a Xournal++ stylus note